-Those who have recently created their own website have certainly heard of WordPress or Joomla.
+Those who have recently created their own website have certainly heard of WordPress.

 Which, in some cases, are not enough to meet all the needs.